XinJin24/Ad-Hoc-query-processing-engine/README.md

 Technology Stack

-This project leverages several technologies and libraries to facilitate Ad-Hoc query processing with Python and PostgreSQL:

     Python: Main programming language.
     PostgreSQL: Database system used for storing and querying data.
     Psycopg2: Python-PostgreSQL Database Adapter for connecting and operating on the database.